Weighted K-stability for a class of non-compact toric fibrations

 \section{Abstract}

-We study the weighted constant scalar curvature, a modified scalar curvature introduced by Lahdili \cite{LahdiliWeighted} depending on weight functions $(v, \, w)$, on certain non-compact semisimple toric fibrations.
-The latter notion is a generalization of the Calabi Ansatz originally defined by Apostolov–Calderbank–Gauduchon–T{\o}nnesen-Friedman \cite{ACGT}.
-The this setup turns out to reduce the weighted cscK problem on the total space to a \emph{different} weighted cscK problem on a fixed toric fiber $M$.
+We study the weighted constant scalar curvature, a modified scalar curvature introduced by Lahdili \cite{LahdiliWeighted} depending on weight functions $(v, \, w)$, on non-compact semisimple principal toric fibrations.
+The latter notion is a generalization of the Calabi Ansatz originally defined by Apostolov-Calderbank-Gauduchon-T{\o}nnesen-Friedman \cite{ACGT}.
+This setup turns out to reduce the weighted cscK problem on the total space to a \emph{different} weighted cscK problem on a fixed toric fiber $M$.
 We show that the natural analog of the weighted Futaki invariant of \cite{LahdiliWeighted} can under reasonable assumptions be interpreted on an unbounded polyhedron $P \subset \R^n$ associated to $M$.
 In particular, we fix a certain class $\mathcal{W}$ of weights $(v, \,w)$, and prove that if $M$ admits a weighted cscK metric, then $P$ is K-stable, and we give examples of weights on $\C^2$ for which the weighted Futaki invariant vanishes but do not admit $(v,\, w)$-cscK metrics.
 Following \cite{simonYTD}, we introduce a weighted Mabuchi energy $\M_{v,w}$ and show that the existence of a $(v, \, w)$-cscK metric implies that it $\M_{v,w}$ proper.
 The well-definedness of $\M_{v,w}$ in this setting also allows us to prove a uniqueness result using the method of \cite{GuanUniqueness}.
-We apply the theory in a few special cases and make connections with asymptotic geometry.
-In particular, we show that weighted K-stability of the abstract fiber $\C$ is sufficient for the existence of weighted cscK metrics on the total space of line bundles $L \to B$ over a compact K\"ahler base, extending the result in \cite{LahdiliWeighted} in the $\P^1$-bundles case.
-The right choice of weights corresponds to the (shrinking) K\"ahler-Ricci soliton equation, and we give an interpretation of the asyptotic geometry in this case.
+As an application, we show that weighted K-stability of the abstract fiber $\C$ is sufficient for the existence of weighted cscK metrics on the total space of line bundles $L \to B$ over a compact K\"ahler base, extending the result in \cite{LahdiliWeighted} in the $\P^1$-bundles case.
+As a consequence, we recover a well-known existence result for shrinking K\"ahler-Ricci solitons \cite{FIK, FutWang, ChiLiexamples}.
+Finally, we give some interpretations in terms of asymptotic geometry.